-There are two primary approaches for building major calendars, each with a process for vetting events prior to their publication on live web calendars:
+There are two primary approaches for building major calendars, each with a process for vetting events prior to their publishing:

 - Using Event Categories and Calendar Event Requirements

 - Using Calendar Resources

 Each approach is expanded below, along with a list of data preparation steps that must be completed prior to use.
 Both require access to the 25Live System Settings and Series25 Group Administration.